VKCOM/statshouse/docs/quickstart.md

 # StatsHouse Quick Start Guide

 ## Running from docker
 The command below will start in-memory StatsHouse instance.
-Nothing is persisted there, all will disappear after containers shutdown.
+Nothing is persisted there, so everything will disappear after containers shutdown.
 ```shell
 docker compose --profile sh up
 ```